artrocity/weekend-salary-calculator/INSTRUCTIONS.md

 ## Stretch Goals:

-* Add styling or extra functionality that fits with the theme of this assignment.
+- [ X ]* Add styling or extra functionality that fits with the theme of this assignment.
 (Feel free to be super creative!)

-* When an employee is deleted, update the footer's monthly cost to reflect that employee's removal. _HINT:_ You will need to figure out which employee was removed, in order to subtract their salary from the total.
+- [ X ]* When an employee is deleted, update the footer's monthly cost to reflect that employee's removal. _HINT:_ You will need to figure out which employee was removed, in order to subtract their salary from the total.
 This is tricky!